paul-ylz/type-thai/README.md

 # Type Thai
-## A gist to mimic changing keyboard language input to Thai without having to do it in the browser.
+## A gist to mimic changing keyboard language input to Thai without having to do it in the OS.

 Developed for use [Thai Words](https://github.com/paul-ylz/thai_words)